 It’s back!
 And serving as the base for this creamy pesto pasta with chicken and sun-dried tomatoes.
 Here’s the best part (drumroll please), it takes only 30 minutes to make!
 That’s like music to my ears.
 A delicious and satisfying meal that the whole family will enjoy is a BIG win in my book, especially when it’s SO quick and easy to make.

-This is also my go-to meal for meal trains (** see notes below in the recipe).
+This is also my go-to meal for meal trains (**see notes below in the recipe).
 I often make this meal for families that have just welcomed a new baby into their lives.
 I can tell you after having birthed two children of my own, this creamy comforting plate of pasta with chicken and sun-dried tomatoes is where it’s at!
-There is definitely no shame in enjoying a plate of creamy pasta after all the hard work of birthing a baby.
+There is definitely no shame in enjoying a plate of creamy pasta after all the hard work of labor.
 No shame at all.
-In fact, make sure you cook up enough of this delish dish so that superstar mama can have a second helping.
+In fact, make sure you cook up enough of this tasty dish so that superstar mama can have a second helping.
 And don’t forget her other half.
 Birthing is hard work for them too and this creamy pasta will be welcomed with a big smile and a hungry appetite.

-Delicious, quick and easy 30 minute recipe that’s gluten free.
-A creamy pesto pasta topped with chicken, sun-dried tomatoes & parmesan.
+Delicious, quick, and easy 30-minute gluten free creamy pesto pasta topped with chicken, sun-dried tomatoes & parmesan.